 How this looks in real life

-While not 100% accurate, the 3500 calorie rule is still fairly accurate and so I’m going to be using it to illustrate this point.
+While not 100% accurate, the 3500 calorie rule is still fairly accurate, so I will be using it to illustrate this point.

-The 3500 calorie rule states that to gain 1lb of fat you’d need to consume 3500 calories on top of what you’re currently eating in a week.
+The 3500 calorie rule states that to gain 1lb of fat, you need to consume 3500 calories on top of what you’re currently eating in a week.

-Let’s assume you’re dieting and your current caloric intake is 2000 calories.
+Let’s assume you’re dieting, and your current calorie intake is 2000 calories per day.

 To gain one pound of fat, you’d need to eat 3500 calories on top of the 14,000 calories you’re currently eating.

 This means a total weekly intake of ~17,500 calories (14,000 calories + 3,500 calories).